-This draft implementation plan for the U.S. Department of Health and Human Services (HHS) has been developed in compliance with the Office of Management and Budget (OMB) January 2002 requirement that all federal agencies issue guidelines for ensuring the quality of the information that they disseminate to the public.
+The U.S. Department of Health and Human Services (HHS) developed these guidelines to implement Office of Management and Budget (OMB) January 2002 requirement that all federal agencies issue guidelines for ensuring the quality of the information that they disseminate to the public.
 The Department of Health and Human Services is the United States government's principal agency for protecting the health of all Americans and providing essential human services, especially to those who are least able to help themselves.
 The Department includes more than 300 programs, covering a wide spectrum of activities.

 In the course of carrying out program missions, agencies and staff offices within HHS disseminate a wide variety of information to the public, ranging from research and statistical reports to authoritative health and medical information.
 Many of these information dissemination activities and products rank among the highest quality scientific, statistical and programmatic information among federal agencies, and in many cases set the national and international standard for quality.
-The Guidelines that follow describe the quality assurance policies and practices that support information dissemination activities in HHS.